 - Humectants-: As the name suggests they provide hydration to the skin by absorbing moisture from the surrounding.
 Popular humectants are hyaluronic acid and glycerin.
 These types of moisturizers are great for people with very dry skin.
 Using a humectant alone would be very drying if the environment around you is dry as the ingredients will draw water from your skin.

 - Ceramides-: Ceramides are naturally occurring lipids on our skin.
 They prevent our skin from moisture loss.
-Aging and other lifestyle factors contribute to the loss of ceramides.
-A ceramide based moisturizer helps in providing the protective barrier and controlling the dryness.
+Aging and other lifestyle factors which contribute to the loss of ceramides.
+A ceramide based moisturizer helps provide the protective barrier and controls dryness.

 - Emmoliants-: These are fatty substances with lubricating property and provide instant smoothness to your skin.
 Silicones and plant oils (shea butter, almond oil castor oil, tamanu, and argan oil) are the most common type of emollient found in moisturizers.
 They seal the dry patches on your skin.

-- Occlusives: - Occlusives help in sealing the water content by forming a physical layer on the skin by preventing any evaporation.
+- Occlusives: - Occlusives help seal water content by forming a physical layer on the skin, it helps prevent any evaporation.
 Petroleum, mineral oil, lanolin are some common occlusives found in moisturizers.
 They leave a greasy feeling on the skin.

 The best practice for your skincare routine is to use humectant combined with occlusive or emollient.
-Occlusives and emollient may inhibit identical properties mostly.
-It is best to use occlusives and emollients on damp skin.
-People with oily skin should a lighter formulation of emollients and occlusives as it can cause more oiliness and may even clog pores.
-Most of the formulations available in the market contain a mixture of these ingredients to work for different skin type.
+Occlusives and emollient may inhibit identical properties.
+It's best to use occlusives and emollients on damp skin.
+People with oily skin should use a lighter formulation of emollients and occlusives as it can cause oiliness and may even clog pores.